 The existence of this road is based on the Antonine Itinerary which mentions a distance of 20 Roman Miles between Bremetennacum and Coccium.
 The only way this distance can be correct is by a direct line between the two.
-A route this way however was never identified by 19th century antiquarians or Margary even, but David Ratledge’s account on his Roman Roads in Lancashire webpage is very persuasive.
+A route this way however was never identified by 19th century antiquarians or Margary even, but David Ratledge, on his Roman Roads in Lancashire webpage, presents some possibilities.
 Here is an extract:-

 Another of David Ratledge’s suggestions is the Common at Adlington, a road which points directly towards Wigan.
 This route would have crossed the River Douglas at Arley and then, travelling through Red Rock, would have crossed the Douglas again somewhere near Leyland Mill Lane.
 In 2015, our attention was drawn to culvert under Wingates Road at the bottom of Leyland Mill Lane which had striking similarities to culverts seen under known Roman roads in north Lancashire.
 You can see details of our site visit here.